 The Netherlands has experienced a sharp increase in the number of self-employed over the past two decades, something almost entirely due to the rise of solo self-employment.
 The more than 800,000 solo self-employed in 2014 represent more than eleven percent of the active labour force in the Netherlands.
 From a European perspective, the Netherlands has a medium share of (new) independent entrepreneurs and a relatively high share of entrepreneurial employees in the adult population.
-The share of entrepreneurial employees in the adult population.
-The share of entrepreneurial employees in the adult population.
 The share of entrepreneurial employees in the Dutch adult population seems to be reasonably stable in the short term; the GEM twice measured a share of more than five percent, which is about half a million entrepreneurial employees in the Netherlands.
 We cannot yet observe a trend regarding the number of entrepreneurial employees in the Netherlands.
 A minority of Dutch independent entrepreneurship is innovation-oriented, yet covering a relatively large portion of the adult population as compared to other EU member states.
-For approximately 600,000 solo self-employeed self-employment is not their main source of income; for example, they combine self-employment with employment.
+For approximately 600,000 solo self-employed self-employment is not their main source of income; for example, they combine self-employment with employment.
 We also know that entrepreneurial employees are more likely to have been an independent entrepreneur, either in the past or currently combining two occupations, and to become an independent entrepreneur (again).